Thinking about fostering?

 - Preparation and assessment

-- Regulations and legal requirements
+- The law, regulations and requirements